Flynn-B/Numerical-Modeling-of-Polyminerallic-Aggregate-Crushing/README.md

 This is typically done for all other surfaces without a mineralogy map.

+## Further Applications

-These results can also be scaled and cropped for better usage in further MCR, such as with [MCRpy](https://github.com/NEFM-TUDresden/MCRpy) created by Paul Seibert at TU Dresden.
-An example result cropped to 128x128 is show below:
+These results can also be scaled and cropped (using `CropandScale.py`) for better usage in further MCR, such as with [MCRpy](https://github.com/NEFM-TUDresden/MCRpy) created by Paul Seibert and Alexander Rassloff at TU Dresden.
+An example result cropped to 128x128px is show below:

 <p align="center">
   <img src="docs\images\128x128Granite4XRF.png" style="height:200px;"/>
 </p>

+An in depth MCR application of using six surfaces obtained using the correlation and extrapolation method is given in the `README.md` inside the MCRPY folder found [here](MCRPY/README.md).
+The results of which are shown below:

+!
+TODO !
+ADD RESULTS